Llano del Rio: Development

 Llano opened to public membership on May Day of 1914.
-Only five people were resident at the time of the colony's formation, joined by a team of horses, a cow, and five pigs.
+Only five people were residents at the time of the colony's formation, joined by a team of horses, a cow, and five pigs.
 By the beginning of 1915 the colony had grown to over 150 residents, possessing more than 100 cows and 110 pigs.
 A community center for the hosting of dances and assemblies was constructed.
 Unmarried men lived in an attached dormitory, while married couples lived in canvas tents during the colony's initial phase.
 In fairly short order a post office, dairy building, and laundry facility were built on the colony's site.

 The colony was planned for development by Alice Constance Austin and stands as her most recognized project.
 She designed a circular city plan that included administrative buildings, restaurants, churches, schools, and markets.
 The houses were to be of "feminist" design and included plans for a kitchenless house, communal daycare areas, built-in furniture, and heated tile floors, all of which would serve in reducing the amount of domestic work done by women.
 An even more elaborate plan was unveiled in 1917, which called for row houses, a central park, and a playground.
 This dream world stood in marked contrast to the reality of tents and two room shacks faced by the colonists.

 Colonists tended to hail from the Western United States and included substantial contingents of farmers and businessmen, with few wage workers.
 The colony was marked by personal disagreements and petty political controversies from its earliest days, resulting in a steady turnover of members.

 Membership in the colony peaked in the summer of 1917, when over 1100 people shared the colony's grounds.
 By this time temporary adobe homes had sprung up, as did more permanent facilities such as a large collective dining room, a hotel, and various industrial buildings, including one of the largest rabbit facilities in the United States as well as the printing shop for production of The Western Comrade.
 Orchards were planted and about 2,000 acres of irrigated alfalfa harvested.